bd-j/prospector/demo/tutorial.rst

 == "__main__"`` line is run when the parameter file is called.
 Here the possible command line arguments and their default values are defined, including any custom arguments that you might add.
-In this example we have added several command line arguments that control how the data is read and how the The supplied command line arguments are then parsed and placed in a dictionary.
-This dictionary is passed to all the ingredient building methods (described below), which return the data dictionary and necessary model objects.
-The data dictionary and model objects are passed to a function that runs the prospector fit (:py:func:`prospect.fitting.fit_model`).
+In this example we have added several command line arguments that control how the data is read and how the model is built.
+The supplied command line arguments are then parsed and placed in a **configuration** dictionary.
+This dictionary is passed to all the ingredient building methods (described below), which return the required :py:class:`Observation` objects and necessary model objects.
+The data and model objects are passed to a function that runs the prospector fit (:py:func:`prospect.fitting.fit_model`).
 Finally, the fit results are written to an output file.

 **Building the fit ingredients: build_model**

 Several methods must be defined in the parameter file to build the ingredients for the fit.
-The purpose of these functions and their required output are described here.
+The purpose of these methods and their required output are described here.
 You will want to modify some of these for your specific model and data.
 Note that each of these functions will be passed a dictionary of command line arguments.
 These command line arguments, including any you add to